folio-org/okapi/doc/guide.md

 to handle authentication and authorization separately.
-Obviously, this means a lot of duplication, and so a better option is to use Okapi to serve as a protection between the modules and the outside world, as well as between the modules themselves, and to provide a Single Sign On (SSO) facilities.
-As such, Okapi may be able to provide fairly effective coarse-grained authentication, e.g. it may prevent access to modules from non- authenticated users.
+Obviously, this means a lot of duplication, and so a better option is to use Okapi to serve as a protection between the modules and the outside world, as well as between the modules themselves, and to provide Single Sign On (SSO) facilities.
+As such, Okapi may be able to provide fairly effective coarse-grained authentication, e.g. it may prevent access to modules from non-authenticated users.

 For authorization, it is common to place users in groups or assign them roles.
 Okapi may, optionally, be used to allow/disallow access to